klindsay28/Newton-Krylov_OOC/docs/source/users-guide/model-independent.rst

 script that invokes it.
 That said, running this command with the argument ``-h`` shows what command line options are available, such as the path of the cfg file.
-The ``gen_invoker_script.py`` script is designed to generate invoker scripts for any model for the NK solver.
+The ``gen_invoker_script.py`` script is designed to generate solver's invocation script for any model for the NK solver.
 The default model is test_problem.
 The path of the invocation script, which defaults to ``nk_driver.sh`` in the work directory, can be modified by changing ``invoker_script_fname`` in the cfg file.
-The setting of the cfg file path to ``./src/gen_invoker_script.py`` is propagated to the invoker script.
+The setting of the cfg file path to ``./src/gen_invoker_script.py`` is propagated to the solver's invocation script.

 Invoking the invocation script with the ``-h`` option shows what command line options are available, such ``--resume`` to resume the solver after it exits, or ``--rewind`` to back